Model-bounded monitoring of hybrid systems: Membership for Monitored Languages: Symbolic Interpolation

 Nevertheless, in practice, as we observe in \cref{section:experiments}, our partial algorithms below perform effectively for many benchmarks on the full LHA class---especially our latter, direct algorithm.

-4{The discussion above Sec.
-6 is unclear (particularly the second bullet).} Our two partial algorithms have the following features. \begin{itemize} \item Instead of solving one-way reachability (forward or backward) as many existing algorithms do, they solve \emph{interpolation} between two points \ie{} samples (see \cref{figure:examples:acc:signal}). \item They work in a \emph{one-shot manner}, collecting the linear constraints representing the interpolations from the given origin to the end with only bounded-time forward reachability analysis.
+Our two partial algorithms have the following features. \begin{itemize} \item Instead of solving one-way reachability (forward or backward) as many existing algorithms do, they solve \emph{interpolation} between two points, \ie{} samples (see \cref{figure:examples:acc:signal}). \item They work in a \emph{one-shot manner}, collecting the linear constraints representing the interpolations from the given origin to the end with only bounded-time forward reachability analysis.
 Instead, a naive method would iterate between forward and backward reachability analysis. \end{itemize}